Skrooge allows you to build highly customized reports, for a deep analysis of your financial status.

 You can choose to display only the table, only the graph, or both.

-Display only the graph, and hide the table.
+Display the table.

-Display the table and the graph.
+Display the text report, hide table and graph.

 This is where you choose what is the data to be present in the report.
 Select what will be shown in lines and in columns, and the mode of computation.
 There are two distinct values for the mode: